vendrhub/vendr-documentation/content/payment-providers/adyen/1.0.0/adyen-checkout/getting-started/installation.md

 ## NuGet Package Installation

-To install the Stripe payment provider via NuGet you can run the following command directly in the NuGet Manager Console window:
+To install the Adyen payment provider via NuGet you can run the following command directly in the NuGet Manager Console window:

 ```bash
 PM> Install-Package Vendr.Contrib.PaymentProviders.Adyen